KABFI — PhD Program 🎓

 AI & Machine Learning

-Deep Learning for Pattern Recognition (PyTorch): Representation learning; contemporary architectures; transfer learning and augmentation; robust, reproducible evaluation.
+• Deep Learning for Pattern Recognition (PyTorch): Current trends and innovations in pattern recognition.
 Assessment: 6 problem sets + reports.

 Financial Machine Learning

-Reading Group: Financial ML & Financial Economics: Weekly papers, short presentations, replication sketches.
+• Reading / Discussion Group: Financial ML & Financial Economics: Weekly papers, short presentations, replication sketches.
 Assessment: short synthesis notes (no problem sets).

 Coding & Systems